pywood21/holz_202209/Manscriput/manuscript.md

 With the development of artificial intelligence, the fully convolutional networks (FCN) was proposed for conducting the semantic segmentation [].
 Furthermore, as an improvement of FCN, the U-Net architecture was proposed by Ronneberger et al.[] , which is designed to allow fewer training samples for model training.
 It is a U-shape architecture consisting of encoder blocks, decoder blocks and skip connections.
 It has became one of the most popular approaches for any semantic segmentation tasks.
 Recently, the U-net model has been applied for the segmentation of plant tissues[] and xylem vessels in stained cross-section of wood with excellent accuracy.
 Therefore, in this study, the U-Net has been selected for building model.

 For preparation of training dataset and model training, after the video taking during the bending test, the first image at every second of the video was captured for preparing the image sequence.
 The 12 original images with 256 pixels x 256 pixels were cropped from the image sequence recorded by.
 The watershed segmentation was firstly applied for label the boundary of wood cell wall.
 The unlabeled part was manually modified to make their corresponding ground truth masks with cell wall boundary labeled in white and background labeled in black were manually prepared.
 Finally, The 12 sets of original image and corresponding ground truth mask were used for building semantic segmentation model.
 And the asymmetric U-net architecture was used for the model training.
+The augmentation was applied during the model training.
 (Fig.X )

 <img title="" src="../Figures/mask_preparation.png" alt="mask_preparation.png" data-align="center" width="635">